aws-samples/aws-get-started-workshop/content/02-base/06-reference/02-cloud-platform-system-users.md

 **Permissions:** Full administrative access.
 Also see [AWS Tasks That Require AWS Account Root User Credentials](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html).

-## Administrative Bootstrap IAM User
+## Administrative bootstrap IAM user

 Since it's best practice to avoid using the AWS account root user unless absolutely necessary and setting up a landing zone via AWS Control Tower cannot be done with the root user, it is recommended that a bootstrap administrative user be defined in the Master AWS account to be used to carry out the initial landing zone set up.